About Shared Ownership

 If you are applying as a sole applicant, only you would need to meet this criteria but the gross household income of all your household will be considered and will need to be under the £80,000 threshold.

 Homes are offered on a first come first served basis.
-For more details click here
+For more details, click here.

-If you already own your own home
+If you own your own home

-When you buy a shared ownership home, you must have:
+To be able to progress with the purchase of a shared ownership home, you must have:

 - formally accepted an offer for the sale of your current home (called ‘sold subject to contract’ or ‘STC’)